theQRL/theqrl.org/_roadmap/11-externalaudit.md

 complete: false
 ---

-External audit performed by a third party
+Audit performed by a third party we are confident will possess the requisite skills to scrutinize a blockchain secured by Post-Quantum Cryptography.